daniellerch/daniellerch.github.io/stego/intro/faq-en.md

 inaudible to the human observer, can be detected through statistical analysis.

-When using LSB (Least Significant Bit) replacement techniques, significant statistical anomalies appear, as the LSB replacement causes the total amount of even values (for example, pixels) to increase and the total number of odd values to decrease.
+When using LSB (Least Significant Bit) replacement techniques, significant statistical anomalies appear.
+Direct LSB replacement can only turn an even value into the following odd value, or an odd value into the preceding even value.
+As a result, it tends to equalize the frequencies within pairs of consecutive values (for example, 0/1, 2/3, 4/5), altering the natural distribution of pixel values.

 These anomalies are exploited by a whole family of attacks known as "structural attacks", among which the SPA attack, RS attack, and WS attack